jhu-ip/cs220-f24/assign/old/hw1.md

 If one of

 * the user doesn't enter a valid value for their jar size when prompted, or
-* the user doesn't enter a valid identifier and duration for a task during set-up, or
+* the user doesn't enter appropriate input for an identifier or duration for a task during set-up, or
-* the user doesn't enter a valid identifier and quantity for a task after an `a` or `r` command
+* the user doesn't enter appropriate input for an identifier or quantity for a task after an `a` or `r` command

 then the program should print the line "`Invalid input`" to `stderr` and exit with the exit code 1.